-In Russia and at the global level, there has been a stable decline in the share of STEM publications, while there has been slow growth in the area of SS&H publications.
+It is seen that in Russia and at the global level, there has been a stable decline in a share of STEM publications, while there has been slow growth in the area of SS&H publications.
 While the decrease in STEM publications and slow growth in SS&H publications may have various factors, it's notable that Russian science policy is focused on making research more diversified.
 The growth and decline trends provide valuable insights into the state of Russian scientific research in these areas over 22 years.

-In our research study, we are focusing on the scope of research areas in Social Sciences and Humanities (SS&H) both in Russia and at the global level.
+In our research study we are focusing on the scope of research areas in Social Sciences and Humanities (SS&H) both in Russia and at the global level.
 To characterize their relationship with other fields of science, we used a classification method called 'citation topics' in the WoS database.
 Approximately 75% of all documents from 1980 onward are assigned to a topic.

-In our care, 25% of documents on a global level and 37.5% of documents in Russia were not assigned to the topics.
+In our case 25% of documents on global level and 37.5% documents in Russia were not assigned to the topics.

-At the global level, 2,572,449 publications were categorized under 327 meso-topics.
-In contrast, Russian research output was notably lower, with approximately 12 times fewer documents (or 21,389 documents) assigned to 271 meso-topics from 2018 to 2022.
+At the global level, a total of 2,572,449 publications were categorized under 327 meso-topics.
+In contrast, Russian research output was notably lower, with approximately 12 times fewer documents (or 21, 389 documents) assigned to 271 meso-topics during the period from 2018 to 2022.